Science Continues to Link Marijuana Use With Health Problems

-Science continues to tie marijuana use to mental health problems.
+Scientific research continues to link marijuana use with health problems.

-Writing in The Lancet last month, researchers determined that using high potency marijuana was linked to an increased risk of psychosis.
+A 2022 study published in The Lancet determined that using marijuana with high levels of THC was linked to an increased risk of psychosis.

-A 2019 study found using marijuana with THC levels exceeding 10% increased the odds of a psychotic episode.
+A 2019 study published in The Lancet found using marijuana with THC levels exceeding 10% increased the odds of a person suffering a psychotic episode.